 Child Nutrition Services Announcement

-The South San Antonio Independent School District (SSAISD) is pleased to announce that it will continue its policy to operate the Community Eligibility Program (CEP) under the National School Lunch Program and School Breakfast Program for the 2017-2018 academic school year.
-All schools will serve breakfast and lunch to all children at no charge.
+The South San Antonio Independent School District (SSAISD) is pleased to announce that it will continue its policy to operate the Community Eligibility Program (CEP) under the National School Lunch Program and School Breakfast Program for the 2019-2020 academic school year.
+All schools will provide healthy breakfasts and lunches to ALL students enrolled at no charge.

 The SSAISD Child Nutrition Department is committed to feeding students healthy meals so that they are ready to learn.
 By providing breakfast and lunch free to all students, the department can feed more children, benefiting our schools, our students, and our community.